grpc/grpc-web/README.md

 gRPC-Web provides a Javascript client library that enables browser clients to access a gRPC server.

-The current release is an alpha release, mainly for early adopters to provide feedback on the JS API (both gRPC and Protobuf).
+The current release is a Pre-Alpha release, mainly for early adopters to provide feedback on the JS API (both gRPC and Protobuf).
 The JS client library and the gateway that connects the client to the server are subject to change and will be upgraded frequently.